mozillakolkata/blog/_posts/2015-09-25-mozilla-kolkata-community-meet-up.markdown

 Quick Contact:
 The MozWiki page hosts the list of Community memebers to get in touch with in cases of Contribution queries/event requests/event proposals:

 FSA/Promotion/Hosting Event & Meetup/PR/Marketing/ Event Logistics: Biraj Karmakar

 Contribution Areas Leaders:
-Swaranava Sengupta </br>
-Debapriya Bhattacharya </br>
-Ayan Choudhury </br>
-Sumantro Mukherjee </br>
-Srijib Roy </br>
+Swaranava Sengupta, Ayan Choudhury, Debapriya Bhattacharya, Sumantro Mukherjee, Srijib Roy

-•	Mozilla Science Lab / Hive -- Contact : Shahid Farooqi, Avik Pal
+Mozilla Science Lab / Hive -- Contact : Shahid Farooqi, Avik Pal

-•	Want to submit a patch to firefox -- Contact : Avik Pal
+Want to submit a patch to firefox -- Contact : Avik Pal

-•	Womoz -- Contact : Will be assigned soon
+Womoz -- Contact : Will be assigned soon

-•	Social Media/Blog -- Contact : Sukanta Pal, Priyansu Ganguly
+Social Media/Blog -- Contact : Sukanta Pal, Priyansu Ganguly

 But wait!!
 We don’t end here!!
 The MozWiki page lists the various FSA clubs that link themselves to the Mozilla Kolkata Community, the various events in the past and even FSA blogs can be seen in the future.
 Special Mention: